How many rounds is Fury vs Ngannou and do knockouts count?

 Tyson Fury boxes ex-UFC champion Francis Ngannou in Saudi Arabia – here’s all you need to know

-Tyson Fury will go up against Francis Ngannou in a crossover heavyweight clash in Saudi Arabia this weekend.
+Tyson Fury will go up against Francis Ngannou in a crossover heavyweight clash in Saudi Arabia tonight.

 In one corner will be Fury, the unbeaten WBC champion; in the other, Ngannou, who reigned as UFC champion until he left the MMA promotion in January.